seulgie/fleet_anomaly_detection/README.md

 - Routes deviating into restricted areas (parks, residential streets)
 - Excessive dwell times at unknown locations (suspicious activity)

 The original 2018 system worked.
-But it was slow, expensive to maintain, and required PostGIS infrastructure no one on the team really understood.
+But it was slow and expensive to maintain.

 ---